Izaakwltn/resolre/README.md

 # Resolre
-## A Brainfuck compiler using Solfege syllables
+## A Brainfuck variant using Solfege syllables

-Resolre is a Brainfuck compiler adorned with a thin veneer of [Solresol](https://en.wikipedia.org/wiki/Solresol), an invented human language using the syllables of solfege.
+Resolre is a Brainfuck spin-off adorned with a thin veneer of [Solresol](https://en.wikipedia.org/wiki/Solresol), an invented human language using the syllables of solfege.

 Resolre means "Error" in Solresol, in addition to being the inverse of "Solresol" itself.
 (I also strongly considered Solsolredo, "headache" in Solresol, which honestly bears more resemblance to my experience writing this project).

-### Simple Example (Prints "7")
+#### Simple Example (Prints "7")

 ```
 print-7.rsr